isomerpages/ttsh-chi/_about-us/Our Funding/Digital Prototyping Budget.md

 <div>
 	<input id="title1" type="checkbox"><label for="title1">Eligibility Criteria</label>
 	<div class="accordion-content">
 	<div class="para">All TTSH staff may apply to DPB.
-Funding will also be applicable to non-staff (e.g. research collaborator, community partners, patients, caregivers, volunteers, students) if the fund recipient is part of a larger umbrella TTSH programme where a TTSH staff is the Project Owner / Principal Investigator.<br><br>
+Funding will also be applicable to non-staff (e.g. research collaborator, community partners, patients, caregivers, volunteers, students) if the fund recipient is part of a larger umbrella TTSH programme where a TTSH staff is the Project Owner / Principal Investigator.<br>
-Project owner who is looking to test out any of the following technologies that can be adopted into SIPs when its proof-of-concept results in a working prototype/workflow, or when its proof of value results in a validated prototype/workflow.
-The technologies we are focusing on are:<br><br>
-1. Artificial Intelligence &amp; Analytics (AiDA)<br>
-2. Digital Services<br>
-3. Telehealth<br>
-4. Medical Tech &amp; Robotics<br>
-5. Operational Tech &amp; Robotics
+DPB is managed and administered by the <a href="/about-us/our-offices/chi-dsho/" target="_blank">Digital and Smart Health Office</a>, under the review and approval of Digital Innovation Technology (DIT) workgroups.
 </div>
 	</div>
 	<input id="title2" type="checkbox"><label for="title2">Contact Us</label>